 The actions section of the tool is a vertical visualization of the triggers, actions, delays, and endings that control the nurturing delivery.
 Use these actions to

-Workflows end when all timed actions have completed or when a contact reaches a goal such as a consultation.
+Workflows end when all timed actions have been completed or when a contact reaches a goal, such as a consultation.

 The settings section shows options for delivering on business days only, time of day, and delivery to campaigns and specific personas.

 WordPress does not include email functionality, so we will use MailChimp for this comparison.

 MailChimp offers default templated sequences for automated lead nurturing campaigns.
 These sequences include common nurturing campaign types like welcome new subscribers, happy birthday, blog updates, e-commerce communication (abandoned carts, win back lapsed customers, etc.), and specific or recurring dates.